Aliazzzz/OOP-Concept-Examples-in-CODESYS-V3/Pointers as arguments/README.md

-Demonstration of usage of Pointers as arguments in CODESYS 3
+Demonstrates the usage of Pointers as arguments in CODESYS 3